-Please note: We are not accepting unsolicited submissions at this time.
+The call for papers for IJR Vol. 13: Sensing Justice is now closed.
+We are not accepting submissions at this time.

 If you are interested in submitting a book review, a research note or another form of written scholarship other than an article, please contact us well in advance for further information.
 Usually we do not accept book reviews that are longer than 2500 words or research notes that are longer than 5000 words.
 An abstract of under 150 words is usually required for these submissions.
 We welcome artistic works that relate to themes of justice, including visual art, poetry, prose and other art work.

 Citations and references should conform to APA guidelines.
 Tables and figures can be costly and time consuming to reproduce.
 Please keep tables and figures to an absolute minimum.
 Lengthy footnotes are also to be avoided.
 Footnotes should be used sparingly.

 All submissions will be subjected to double blind peer review and subsequent editorial acceptance prior to publication.

 All submissions must be sent electronically in MS Word format.
 Submissions will be reviewed by the editorial collective and sent out for double blind peer review to scholars who are suitably versed in the subject matter of the submission.
 Two to three double blind peer reviews will normally be sought.